 Use in the Last Few Centuries

-By the time were made in the 1840's the Great Barn was the size it currently is and clearly contained a donkey driven mill for grinding crops.
-The fire pit of today nestles against the curved stone wall which the donkey would've walked past on his small circuit.
+On thythe maps drawn up in the 1840's the Great Barn was already its current size.
+A round house is visible on the map, showing that there was a horse-driven mill built into the Barn for grinding crops.
+The fire pit of today nestles against the curved stone wall which the horse would've walked past on his small circuit.
 More recently, the Great Barn has continued to be used to store corn, with a brick silo built in the middle of the building and two galvanised steel silos on concrete footings added later.
-The grain came from the surrounding area, including from Burston Manor close to Bow.
 Cattle were sometimes kept in the cobbled end of the Great Barn, close to the corn on which they were fed.
 Although now home only to party animals, the Great Barn retains a rustic charm in keeping with its idyllic rural setting.

 Renovation of the Barn

-When we bought the Ashridge Estate in 2012 the Great Barn was in a deteriorating state.
-Overgrown and damp, a lean-to shelter had been constructed along the back and this was conspiring with the bad gutters to badly erode the cob walls.
-The interior was divided into four sections with a concrete extension over the double doors at the end of the building.
-Removing the lean-to was a priority as it was degrading the walls at an alarming rate but after a bit of patching the barn was no longer in danger of collapse and was used for storage.
+When we bought the farm in 2012 the Great Barn was in a dilapidated state.
+Overgrown and damp, a lean-to shelter had been constructed along the back and this was conspiring with the unmaintained gutters to erode the cob walls.
+The interior was divided into four sections, with a concrete block tractor shed at the West end.
+Removing the lean-to was a priority; damp cob will collapse from one day to the next, so urgent action was required.
+After a bit of patching, the barn was at least structurally sound.

 A few years later, our daughter was getting married and we had (rashly!) offered to host the reception at Ashridge Court.
 Excited, but unsure how it was going to work, she invited a gaggle of girlie friends down to help her hash out a plan.
 The original plan was to have a marquee, but when the women saw the Great Barn they were adamant that, with a little bit of work, the barn would make a gorgeous venue.
 Work on renovating the Great Barn started in April of 2015, continuing apace to finish the week before the wedding at the beginning of August.
 We think that the Great Barn turned out to be an excellent venue in practice as well as theory but don't take our word for it - why don't you visit us and see for yourself!